csiro-easi/easi-training-pc/easi-pc-py36/readme.md

 36ce31051b72        csiroeasi/easi-training-pc:latest   "/usr/local/bin/tini…"   10 minutes ago      Up 10 minutes       0.0.0.0:8888->8888/tcp   easi-pc-py36_opendatacube_1_6c1be926266a
 bcb9cc9e7996        postgres:alpine                     "docker-entrypoint.s…"   10 minutes ago      Up 10 minutes       0.0.0.0:5432->5432/tcp   easi-pc-py36_postgres_1_22c416f1bf2e

-# Ensure that you do not have another another postgres server running that may also be listening on port 5432
 # From outside docker

 $ psql -h localhost -p 5432 -U odc